lbnl-science-it/OOD_training_july2022/OOD_trainining_28July.md

 ![w:700](Figures/authentication.png)

 2. Use your LRC username and PIN+one-time password (OTP)
-        - Same creatials you use to login to Lawrencium
+        - Same credentials you use to login to Lawrencium

 ---